Find Affordable College Courses

 Women make up 6% of the construction trades majors at the school.

-With a ranking of #6, Bay Mills Community College did quite well on this year’s most popular schools for construction trades students working on their undergraduate certificate.
-Located in the rural area of Brimley, BMCC is a public school with a small student population.
+Bay Mills Community College came in at #6 in this year’s edition of the Most Popular Construction Trades Undergraduate Certificate Schools in Michigan ranking.
+Located in the rural area of Brimley, BMCC is a public college with a fairly small student population.

 About 22% of the students majoring in construction trades at the school are women while 78% are male.